Kyunnilee/Kyunnilee.github.io/_news/announcement_5.md

 related_posts: false
 ---

-✈️ I am attending EMNLP 2025 to present my work on [Puzzled by Puzzles: When Vision-Language Models Can't Take a Hint.](https://github.com/Kyunnilee/visual_puzzles)!
-See you in Suzhou, China!
+✈️ I am attending [EMNLP 2025](https://2025.emnlp.org) to present my work on [Puzzled by Puzzles: When Vision-Language Models Can't Take a Hint.](https://github.com/Kyunnilee/visual_puzzles) See you in Suzhou, China!